-This course is offered for dual credit - 3 college credits and 1⁄2 AHS credit.
+This course is offered for dual credit -3 college credits and $\frac{1}{2}$ AHS credit.
 Paired with the other semester course, freshman English II, this program is designed to further prepare students who plan on attending a two or four year college upon graduation.
 Building upon the writing skills developed in previous years, students should plan on writing 5-8 papers in various modes such as description, narration, definition, comparison/contrast, casual analysis and persuasion.
 Writing skills such as developing a thesis, organizing around a pattern and varying sentence structure will be taught and practiced in the context of developed drafts.
 Students will read short prose as models to learn about writing.
 Students will also do extensive research throughout the term and will produce a final research paper in one of the modes previously mentioned.
 Students who are self-motivated and eager to learn how to do college level research and writing will benefit from this course.

-Enrollment in this course is contingent upon the completion of an assigned reading project, as well as a passing score on the CCC placement test.
+Enrollment in this course is contingent upon the completion of assigned summer reading project, as well as meeting CCC placement criteria.
+Summer work due by July 31^{st.}